Tax Provisions affecting Illinois divorce cases

 My spouse and I do not want the payments I make deductible or the payments she receives taxable to her.
 Can this be done?

 Yes.
-Your agreement can state that there is no income tax deductibility or liability for the maintenance payments.
+Even for a 2018 agreement, your marital settlement agreement can state that there is no income tax deductibility or liability for the maintenance payments.

 What tax consequences arise when property is distributed by a divorce judgment?